messageformat/messageformat/README.md

       "test": "Your {NUM, plural, one{message} other{messages}} go here."
     }

-The CLI walks into `inputdir` recursively so you can structure your messageformat with dirs and subdirs.
+The CLI walks into `inputdir` recursively so you can structure your messageformat with [dirs and subdirs](messageformat.js/tree/master/example/en).

-Subdirectories messageformat are available in the `window.i18n` namespace prefixed by their relative path :
+Subdirectories messageformat are available in the `window.i18n` namespace, prefixed with their relative path :

     > window.i18n['sub/folder/plural']
     Object
     * test: [ Function ]

-`sub/folder` is the path, `plural` is the name of [the JSON file](messageformat.js/blob/master/example/en/sub/folder/plural.json), `test` is the key used in [the JSON file](messageformat.js/blob/master/example/en/sub/folder/plural.json).
+`sub/folder` is the path, `plural` is the name of [the JSON file](messageformat.js/blob/master/example/en/sub/folder/plural.json), `test` is the key used.

 If we inspect [the whole i18n namespace](messageformat.js/blob/master/example/en/i18n.js), this is what we found: